Small Modular Reactors

 Another respondent, Global First Power, has been invited to participate in preliminary, non-exclusive discussions regarding land arrangements, project risk management, and contractual terms (Stage 3).
 These negotiations are not an indication of project approval, and the proposal and proponent must satisfy further stringent evaluation.

 In parallel to the business discussions with CNL and AECL, Global First Power has submitted an application to prepare a site to the Canadian Nuclear Safety Commission, Canada’s independent nuclear regulator.
 The application contemplates a 5 MWe reactor at AECL’s Chalk River site in Ontario.
-The Canadian Nuclear Safety Commission will now assess whether the application is complete; if and when it is found to be complete, the next step for the Canadian Nuclear Safety Commission would be to issue a notice of commencement.
-The project description would then become available for public comment as part of the environmental assessment process.
-For more information, please see the Canadian Nuclear Safety Commission’s website.
+In July 2019, the Canadian Environmental Assessment Agency issued a Notice of Commencement of an environmental assessment for this project.
+Further details on the proposed project are available on the Canadian Environmental Assessment Agency website and on Global First Power’s website.

 It is important to note that all projects are subject to regulatory processes and requirements.
 The licensing process is entirely independent of any invitation and evaluation stages led by CNL and AECL.
 As part of a licence application process, proponents will be required to undertake meaningful project engagement with the public and Indigenous communities.
 In the meantime, AECL and CNL continue to engage local and Indigenous communities on plans for SMRs to seek views and inputs.